 “I did warn you not to leave the path.
 Then count yourself lucky you found your way back to here.
-You could have been lost in Faerie for the rest of your life.”
+You could have been lost in Faerie until you were silver haired.”
 Babradon informed her.

 “I know.
 Luckily a pixie helped by leading me to the Faerie market.
 I’m really glad I saw it.”

 “All’s well that ends well then.”
 Babradon replied.

 “I better be going home.
 Jess will probably be wondering where I am.”
 She looked towards the portal.

 “I suspect I’ll be seeing you again.
 So until next time!”
 Babradon said.
 Cindy nodded.

 “Yes until next time.”
 Cindy replied as she walked up to the portal.
 She was looking forward to getting home.

 Cindy jumped through the portal.
 To her surprise, it wasn’t the familiar buildings of her own farm that she saw when she returned, but someone else’s.
 She had no idea where she was.
 For all she knew she could be on the other side of the world.
 Nor did she have any idea how long she had been in Faerie.
 She knew Jess would be worried and she imagined Jess standing in the kitchen watching through the windows wondering where she had got to.
 One thing Cindy was certain of: she had never seen these buildings before anywhere near her own farm.

 “Hello!” she called out.
 “Is there anyone here?”
 The buildings remained silent.
 She seriously considered going back through the portal.
 The feeling that things had gone terribly wrong was growing in her.
 Just then, she heard a door creak slowly open….
 Around the corner an old woman with long grey hair and wearing an old black dress hobbled into sight.
 She walked with great difficulty.

 “Hello my lovely!
 What are you doing here?” the old woman asked as she approached Cindy.